project-akri/akri/docs/extensibility.md

 # Where the rubber meets the road!
-At this point, we've extended Akri to include discovery for our Http protocol and we've created an Http broker that can be deployed.
-Let's take Http for a spin!!
+At this point, we've extended Akri to include discovery for our HTTP protocol and we've created an HTTP broker that can be deployed.
+Let's take HTTP for a spin!!

 ## Deploy Akri